micmejia/bible-dump/NKJV/Jeremiah/Jer 6.md

 For thus has the Lord of hosts said: "Cut down trees, And build a mound against Jerusalem.
 This _is_ the city to be punished.
 She _is_ full of oppression in her midst.

 ###### 7
-As a fountain [^a]wells up with water, So she wells up with her wickedness.
+As a fountain wells up with water, So she wells up with her wickedness.
 Violence and plundering are heard in her.
-Before Me continually _are_ [^b]grief and wounds.
+Before Me continually _are_ grief and wounds.

 ###### 8
 Be instructed, O Jerusalem, Lest My soul depart from you; Lest I make you desolate, A land not inhabited."